kuklachert/technical-interview2/explanations.md

 * In the subsequent iterations, the inner loop is repeated a maximum of (len(a)-2) times.
 *	The worst case efficiency must therefore be **O (n^2)**.

+Space complexity:
+* Apart from the input variables, the following additional space is used:
+  - To store the current longest palindrome, a string variable is used.
+Its maximum length can equal the length of a.
+  - Two integer counter variables are used in the for loops.
+* The overall space complexity must therefore be **O (n)**.

 **Question 3**